sbt/sbt-native-packager/src/sphinx/formats/docker.rst

     The user to use when executing the application.
 Files below the install path also have their ownership set to this user.

   ``dockerExposedPorts``
+    A list of TCP ports to expose from the Docker image.

+  ``dockerExposedUdpPorts``
-    A list of ports to expose from the Docker image.
+    A list of UDP ports to expose from the Docker image.

   ``dockerExposedVolumes in Docker``
     A list of data volumes to make available in the Docker image.